cockroachdb/docs/known-limitations.md

 A single transaction can contain at most 100,000 write operations (e.g., changes to individual columns) and at most 64MiB of combined updates.
 When a transaction exceeds these limits, it gets aborted.

-If you need to increase these limits, you can update the [cluster-wide settings](cluster-settings.html) `kv.raft.command.max_size` and `kv.transaction.max_intents`.
+If you need to increase these limits, you can update the [cluster-wide settings](cluster-settings.html) `kv.transaction.max_intents` and `kv.raft.command.max_size`.
 However, we strongly encourage you to discuss your goals with CockroachDB before doing so.

 ## Max size of a single column family